-If you’re facing a similar conundrum and only have 7 days for your Iceland Ring Road itinerary, then I urge you to not attempt to rush around all of Iceland and instead focus on a specific part of the country because I guarantee that no matter which part you see, you’ll undoubtedly start planning a return trip to this amazingly beautiful country.
-Here’s our 7 day South Iceland itinerary to help you get started.
+If you’re facing a similar conundrum and only have 6 days in Iceland for your Ring Road itinerary, then I urge you to not attempt to rush around all of Iceland and instead focus on a specific part of the country because I guarantee that no matter which part you see, you’ll undoubtedly start planning a return trip to this amazingly beautiful country.
+Here’s our 6 day South Iceland itinerary to help you get started.

-We stayed in an Airbnb in the town of Hafnarfjordur, a port town about 10km from Reykjavik which can easily be reached off the main highway from the airport.
+We stayed in an Airbnb (click here to get up to $40 off your first stay!) in the town of Hafnarfjordur, a port town about 10km from Reykjavik which can easily be reached off the main highway from the airport.
 Despite being so close to Reykjavik, Hafnarfjordur is very much its own town and if you arrive early enough it’s worth taking the time to have a leisurely stroll around.

-We used our Airbnb in Hafnarfjordur as a base for the second day of our South Iceland itinerary and set out to explore the popular Golden Circle.
+We used our Airbnb in Hafnarfjordur as a base for the first day of our Southern Iceland itinerary and set out to explore the popular Golden Circle.
 There are so many amazing Golden Circle stops to explore that it’s almost impossible to see absolutely everything in the one day.
-Given we knew that we were going to be driving past the Golden Circle again in the next couple of days of our 7 day Ring Road itinerary, our aim was to see the sites that were located furthest away from the Ring Road.
+Given we knew that we were going to be driving past the Golden Circle again in the next couple of days of our 6 day Ring Road itinerary, our aim was to see the sites that were located furthest away from the Ring Road.

 Get an early start and head to Pingvellir National Park as soon as you wake up as it can get extremely busy, particularly at the entrance of the park.
 We only did a short one hour walk through the park however you could easily spend a full day tackling a longer hiking trail.
 We then proceeded to hike to the undiscovered Bruarfoss Waterfall before driving to the popular Strokkur Geysir and Gullfoss Waterfall.